 Floridians who viewed footage of the incident on Facebook expressed outrage.

 "Today's Gator Story, wherein a gator meets a truly dangerous and ruthlessly savage creature: A Floridian," one Tampa resident wrote.

 "I hope the outrage from this video absolutely destroys the [person] responsible for this horrific act of cruelty as it’s doubtful our laws will be able to do much of anything," another added.

 Some compared the act to an animal cruelty case in July 2017, where three Florida men were seen in a viral video dragging a shark at a "high speed" behind their boat.

 Alligators are starting to become more active as the temperature rises.
-Therefore, Snapp warned, Floridians should stay alert.
+Therefore, Sapp warned, Floridians should stay alert.

-"[They] become more visible and active during spring," Snapp warned.
-"Their metabolism increases, and they begin seeking prey items."
+"[They] become more visible and active during spring," Sapp warned.
+"Their metabolism increases and they begin seeking prey items."

-Anyone who believes an alligator is posing a "threat to people, pets or property" should call FWC’s toll-free hotline at 866-FWC-GATOR, Snapp said.
+Anyone who believes an alligator is posing a "threat to people, pets or property" should call FWC’s toll-free hotline at 866-FWC-GATOR, Sapp said.